talesrt/Scrappers-Guild-StarWars/README.md

 If you find a breaking point, document it.
 That's useful data for everyone.
 ## For artists
 The original Blender file is in `/source`.
 This is the **production file**, not a cleaned-up export.
+You can check uvs, modifiers and scene preparations.
 You'll see:
 - UV layout for PBR texturing
 - Material slot organization